bytecurry/bytecurry.github.io/_drafts/lisp-next.md

 not standardized.
 And for some, the change is more fundamental.
 Also, compatibility libraries have the problem that need to be maintained for every lisp implementation, which isn't always feasible, it would be much better if there is a standard that the implementations are responsible for following.

+This is by no means a technical proposal for a standard.
+It is more of a wish-list of what I would like to see in a new standard, if it was ever created.

 ## Pathnames and File System

 Most lispers would agree that Common Lisp pathnames are overly complex and a pain to use.